RYGhub/funkwhale/docs/developers/architecture.rst

 Third-party apps
 ----------------

-Since Funkwhale implements a subset of the Subsonic API, it's compatible with existing apps such as DSub, Ultrasonic or Clementine that support this API.
+Since Funkwhale implements a subset of the Subsonic API, it's compatible with existing :doc:`apps <../users/apps>` such as DSub, Ultrasonic or Clementine that support this API.
 Those apps can be used as a replacement or in conjunction of the web interface, but the underlying data is the same.